-For someone who has never been snorkeling or diving over a tropical coral reef, it is almost impossible to imagine the sheer restless energy, the breathtaking colour and the beauty of a reef.
+For someone who has never been snorkeling or diving over a tropical coral reef, it is almost impossible to imagine the sheer restless energy, breathtaking color and beauty of a reef.
 Waves crash, currents drift, tides ebb and flow, drawing a ceaseless rain of food and fresh seawater across the reef.
 There are fantastically shaped corals from dome-like brain corals to mountainous pagodas, prickly tables and perfect spheres.
-Flitting and darting amongst the corals are numberless vividly coloured reef fish.
+Flitting and darting amongst the corals are numberless vividly colored reef fish.

 Types of reef